KeenMate/apprentice-program/CSharp/007-ImageResizer/README.md

 	- Remove .\\thumbs folder
 	- Remove all files that are in format [name].[width].jpeg
 		- _width_ must be an string that can be converted to an integer number

+## Hints

+- Parse command line arguments and store the values into a class
+	- Decide what to do with this class first and then just call proper functions